reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 The vast majority of people believe that universities are morally permitted to grant preferential treatment to individuals from families with lower socioeconomic statuses (SES).
 In fact, when people defend race-based affirmative action to compensate or correct for unfair disadvantages, rarely do people object by negating the importance of compensating or correcting for these disadvantages.
 Rather, the objection is almost always to propose SES-based preferential treatment as a superior alternative to race-based preferential treatment.
 So the idea by most people is that universities *should* compensate or correct for a student's disadvantage, but that this disadvantage is properly compensated or corrected for by controlling for a student's SES.
 In other words, the assumption is that any disadvantages due to race are erased after controlling for SES.
 I will argue that this assumption is actually flawed.
 Therefore, if universities are morally permitted to grant preferential treatment to students based on SES, then they are also morally permitted to grant preferential treatment to students base don race.

 First, we must evaluate the claim that lower-SES students are disadvantaged in a way that permits preferential treatment by universities, i.e. lowering standards for students from lower-SES backgrounds.
 What evidence exists for this claim?
-It seems to me that the only evidence that matters is the statistical fact that
+It seems to me that the only evidence that matters is the statistical fact that lower-SES students tend to perform worse on traditional admission standards by universities, i.e. they tend to perform worse on standardized test scores, they tend to have worse grades, etc. This is the primary justficiation for the claim that lower-SES students are disadvantaged; if lower-SES

 ### Preferential treatment based on non-academic qualities